-We repeated the simulations from Section 3.3 with $\alpha = m^2$.
-The corresponding results are shown in Figures~\ref{fig:fig7}, ~\ref{fig:fig8}, ~\ref{fig:fig9}.
-We observe similar behaviour to the subjective test but importantly we see that the problem in detecting the difference between normal and t-distribution is corrected.
-Moreover, no standardisation of the data is required for this test.
+We repeated the simulations from Section 3.3 with $\alpha= m^2$.
+The results are shown in Figures~\ref{fig:fig7} and \ref{fig:fig9}.
+We observe similar behaviour to the test with subjective partition but importantly we see that the problem in detecting the difference between normal and t-distribution is corrected.
+Note that no standardisation of the data is required for this test.